fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 11.0.0 =
+* [Changes] No longer stores the vehicle description in post_content of the custom post type.
+This breaking change must occur so that we can being using the editor blocks provided by this plugin to define the appearance of posts regardless of a site's theme.

 = 10.13.0 =
 * [Added] Adds a public method to the additional listings class to make it easier for other plugins to modify queries to satisfy additional listings filter rules.